dayflower/p5-Validator-Procedural/README.md

 So I focused on following points for design this module.

 - To provide compact but sufficient container for validation results
-- To provide filtering mechanism and functionality to retrieve filtered parameters
+- To provide filtering mechanism and functionality to retrieve filtered values from results
 - To depend on other modules as least as possible (complex validators and filters depending on other modules heavyly should be supplied as dependent plugin distributions)
 - To make error message formatter independent of validator